Health considerations on alcohol and tobacco use and safety tips for the home, in the car and at the gym.

 If travelling by air, check with your airline on their policy for pregnant women.
 Find tips to improve your comfort when flying.

-The Public Health Agency of Canada has recommended that pregnant women and those planning a pregnancy should avoid travel to countries with ongoing Zika virus outbreaks.
+The Public Health Agency of Canada has recommended that pregnant persons and those planning a pregnancy should avoid travel to countries with ongoing Zika virus outbreaks.
 Learn more about the Zika virus.

 Exercising while pregnant